dhilibanmuralidharn/chart-app-Probz-AI/README.md

     @tailwind components;
     @tailwind utilities;

-# Prepare the data file: Ensure you have a data.json file in the public directory.
+# Prepare the data file
+Ensure you have a data.json file in the public directory.

 # Getting Started with Create React App